 The basic SKU sales methods are univariate forecasting models which are based on time series techniques that analyze past sales history in order to extract a demand pattern that is projected into the future (Ord and Fildes, 2013).
-The techniques range from the simpler moving averages and exponential smoothing family to the more complicated Box–Jenkins approach, or state space Exponential smoothing state space model (Hyndman et al. 2002).
+The techniques range from the simpler moving averages and exponential smoothing family to the more complicated Box–Jenkins ARIMA approach, or the Exponential smoothing state space class of model (Hyndman et al. 2002).
 The methods do not take external factors such as price changes and promotions into account (Alon, Qi, & Sadowski, 2001 ).
-Gür Ali .
+Gür Ali et al..
 (2009) found that the simple time series techniques perform well for periods without promotions.
 However, for periods with promotions, models with more inputs improve accuracy substantially.
-Therefore, univariate forecasting methods are usually adopted as a benchmark model in many studies (Gür Ali et al. 2009, Huang et al. 2014).
+Therefore, univariate forecasting methods are usually adopted as a benchmark model in many studies (Gür Ali et al. 2009; Huang et al. 2014).

-In order to improve SKU sales forecasting in the presence of promotions, many studies have integrate the focal product’s promotional variables into their forecasting models.
+In order to improve SKU sales forecasting in the presence of promotions, many studies have integrated the focal product’s promotional variables into their forecasting models.
 In practice, many retailers use a base-times-lift approach to forecast product sales at the SKU level (Cooper et al. 1999; Huang et al. 2014).
 The approach is a two-step procedure which initially generates a baseline forecast from a simple time series models and then makes adjustments for any incoming promotional events.
 The adjustments are estimated based on the lift effect of the most recent price reduction and/or promotion, and also the judgements made by brand managers (Fildes et al., 2008; Fildes et al., 2009).
 Another stream of studies uses a model-based forecasting system to forecast product sales by directly taking into account the promotional information.
 These methods are usually based on multiple regression models or data mining technologies whose exogenous inputs correspond to the focus product’s own promotion features (Rinne and Geurts 1988; Preston and Mercer 1990; Cooper et al. 1999; Kuo 2001; Aburto and Weber 2007; Gür Ali et al. 2009).
-For example, in Cooper et al., (1999), a promotion-event forecasting system called PromoCast is reported, which uses a static cross-sectional regression analysis of SKU-store sales under a variety of promotion conditions, with store and chain specific historical performance information.
-The limitation of these studies is they overlooked the potential importance of the price reduction and the promotion of other influential products.
+For example, in Cooper et al. (1999), a promotion-event forecasting system called PromoCast is reported, which uses a static cross-sectional regression analysis of SKU-store sales under a variety of promotion conditions, with store and chain specific historical performance information.
+The limitation of these studies is they overlook the potential importance of price reductions and promotions of other influential products.

 Forecasting product sales integrating influential products’ promotional information has also been explored by previous researchers.
-A well know example is the SCAN*pro model and its extensions which decomposes sales for a brand into own- and cross -brand effects of price, feature advertising, aisle displays, week effects, and store effects (Wittink et al., 1988; Foekens et al. 1994; Van Heerde et al. 2000, 2001, 2002; Andrews et al. 2008).
+A well know example is the SCAN*pro model and its extensions which decompose sales for a brand into own- and cross -brand effects of price, feature advertising, aisle displays, week effects, and store effects (Wittink et al., 1988; Foekens et al. 1994; Van Heerde et al. 2000, 2001, 2002; Andrews et al. 2008).
 CHAN4CAST was another well-known forecasting model which was developed by Divakar et al. (2005).
 They also employed a regression model capturing the effects of such variables as past sales, trend, own and competitor prices and promotional variables, and seasonality.
-In a recent research, Huang, Fildes and Soopramanien (2014) proposed effective methods to forecast retail SKU sales by incorporating competitive information including prices and promotions.
+In recent research, Huang, Fildes and Soopramanien (2014) proposed effective methods to forecast retail SKU sales by incorporating competitive information including prices and promotions.
 They found that the proposed methods generate substantially more accurate forecasts across a range of product categories.